tabsdata/tutorials/t01_csv_pub_sub/README.md

 In the above commands you are first registering the function `publish_customers` with the Tabsdata collection and then triggering its execution.
 You can read more about these steps in the [Tabsdata documentation](https://docs.tabsdata.com/latest/guide/04_working_with_functions/main_1.html).

-The Tabsdata function `publish_customers` reads the `customers.csv` file from the source system, selects certain columns from it, and writes the data as a table in the `CUSTOMERS` collection as a table called `CUSTOMER_LEADS`.
+The Tabsdata function `publish_customers` reads the `customers.csv` file from the local file system, selects certain columns from it, and writes the data as a table in the `CUSTOMERS` collection as a table called `CUSTOMER_LEADS`.
 The function is defined in the `publisher.py` file in the working directory, with the following Python code:

 ```
 @td.publisher(